 You are required to survey an area when the project area is smaller than the municipal boundaries, or smaller than the entire area of a census tract (called target area).
+You are required to survey each residence identified to receive a direct benefit (house connections).
+Only LMI household can be connected using CDBG funds.

-If a project has multiple targeted areas (e.g., rehab/replacing drinking water lines on two streets in the west quadrant of town and five streets in north quadrant of town), each targeted area must contain a population that is at least 51% LMI to be eligible for CDBG funds.
+• If a project has multiple targeted areas (e.g., rehab/replacing drinking water lines on two streets in the west quadrant of town and five streets in north quadrant of town), each targeted area must contain a population that is at least 51% LMI to be eligible for CDBG funds.
 The applicant shall enter the highest calculated LMI of the multiple targeted areas in the scorecard.

-- 1. Businesses and institutions are not counted in the survey. - 2.
-All individual residences, no matter their occupancy (renter or owner), must have a completed (error-free), signed and dated income survey. - 3.
-The income survey form must be completed (error-free), signed, and dated by both the surveyor/interviewer and an adult member/surveyee of the residential dwelling. - 4.
-If the project area has a Public Housing Authority (PHA)complex, see that section of this appendix for further information.
+- Businesses and institutions are not counted in the survey. - All individual residences, no matter their occupancy (renter or owner), must have a completed (error-free), signed and dated income survey. - The income survey form must be completed (error-free), signed, and dated by both the surveyor/interviewer and an adult member/surveyee of the residential dwelling. - If the project area has a public housing authority complex, see that section of this appendix for further information.